eregs/eregs.github.io/_pages/introduction.md

 * **Definitions:** Most regulations will hinge on the meaning of certain terms, hence those terms are defined explicitly.
 These terms are also often “scoped” in the sense that the term only applies for a specific portion of the regulation.
 We make these terms clickable, to provide context when the terms are used throughout the regulation.

-* **Interpretation:** This is a component of a regulation which appears to be specific to CFPB (and perhaps other financial regulators).
-These regulations include a final appendix (“Supplement I”) which provides further analysis, explanation, and examples of the regulation and its appendices.
-We’ve displayed these in-line with the text they are describing.
+* **Interpretation:** Agencies may provide various kinds of interpretive materials along with their regulations, such as rulings or advisory opinions.
+An "official interpretation" is a component of a regulation which appears to be specific to CFPB (and perhaps other financial regulators).
+Those regulations include a final appendix (“Supplement I”) which provides further analysis, explanation, and examples of the regulation and its appendices.
+We display these in-line with the text they are describing.

 * **Keyterm:** This somewhat nebulous term refers to the highlighted first sentence or phrase in some paragraphs of the regulation.
 The idea is that this phrase categorizes the paragraph and all of its sub-paragraphs with some sort of meaning.

-* **Notice:** As we use the term, a notice is a proper superset of rules -- all rules (proposal or otherwise) are notices, but notices might include other messages which do not change the regulation.
+* **Notice:** As we use the term, a notice is a proper superset of rules — all rules (proposal or otherwise) are notices, but notices might include other messages which do not change the regulation.
 All notices have a “document number” which is their unique identifier.

 * **Notice and Comment:** This term refers to a period of time in the regulatory process when an agency proposes a new rule (i.e. change) and is seeking feedback from the public.
 It is a frequent pain point for agencies, which must receive and address all comments.